Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 - **First and foremost**, pass so-called _Turing_ test\
 You can think up a _CAPTCHA_, which a motivated fellow will promptly pass but "AI" may only exhaust.
 - Pick and prove any unsolved mathematical problem with all computing power in the world<sup>:scientist:</sup>
-- Write the strongest chess engine
+- Write a stronger chess engine

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:scientist:</sup>&nbsp;<sub>Humans can do, as _Grigori Perelman_ with one of the seven _Millenium Problems_.</sub>